Silicone or Saline Breast Implants?

 Side Effects and Risks

-It is important that women who have had breast augmentation to get mammograms regularly.
+It is important that women who have had breast augmentation do monthly self breast exams and follow the guidelines to get mammograms regularly.

 Breast augmentation is a relatively low-risk surgery.
 Some women choose to have ultrasound, mammogram or MRI examinations of their breast after such surgery to detect lumps or to evaluate the implant.